pulp-platform/cheshire/docs/tg/xilinx.md

 # Xilinx FGPAs

-This page describes how to map Cheshire on Xilinx FPGAs to *execute baremetal code* or *boot CVA6 Linux*.
+This page describes how to map Cheshire on Xilinx FPGAs to *execute baremetal programs* or *boot CVA6 Linux*.
 Please first read [Getting Started](../gs.md) to make sure have all dependencies and built the hardware, software, and Xilinx FPGA scripts.
 Additionally, for on-chip debugging you need:

 - OpenOCD `>= 0.10.0`